Accelerating the energy transition

 Addressing the wake effect

 The wake effect describes how wind can slow after hitting a turbine, affecting those situated further afield.
-CrossWind is looking at ways of using real-time data to reduce this across the entire wind park.
+CrossWind is looking at ways of using real-time data to reduce this across the entire wind farm.

 Offshore solar